Writing

 Prenatal exposure to environmental contaminants: what the evidence supports, and what it does not

-How researchers study environmental exposures during pregnancy, why the developing fetus is uniquely vulnerable, and how to read the evidence on lead, mercury, and air pollution.
+How researchers study environmental exposures in pregnancy, why the fetus is vulnerable, and how to read the evidence on lead, mercury, and air pollution.

 - 8 min readenvironmental health · gene-environment interaction · methods